-- To confirm your safety and whereabouts in times of emergency, etc. abroad, you must submit a Study Abroad Request to the International Affairs Division when you will study abroad or an Overseas Travel Notification to the Educational Affairs Division when travelling abroad officially or studying abroad during a leave of absence.
-Click here for more information.
+To confirm your safety and whereabouts in times of emergency, etc. abroad, you must submit a Study Abroad Request when you will study abroad or an Overseas Travel Notification when travelling abroad officially or studying abroad during a leave of absence (Submit to Educational Affairs Division) Click here for more information.

 - If your contact information will change while abroad or your schedule and/or destination will change, notify NAIST, your family, etc. of changes and new information.